SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/issues.md

 If the SCM login associated with an issue is longer than 255 characters allowed for an issue author, the author will be left blank.

 ## Issue edits
-{instance}'s issues workflow can help you manage your issues.
+SonarQube's issues workflow can help you manage your issues.
 There are seven different things you can do to an issue (other than fixing it in the code!): Comment, Assign, Confirm, Change Severity, Resolve, Won't Fix, and False Positive.

 These actions break out into three different categories.
 First up is the "technical review" category.